Who is Eligible?

 Are you a business or organization offering goods or services for the use of the government?
 Visit Federal Business Opportunities at FBO.gov.

-Learn more about determining your eligibility for a federal grant in the "Exploring Eligibility" blog series on the Grants.gov Community Blog .
+Learn more about determining your eligibility for a federal grant by reading Grant Eligibility posts on the Grants.gov Community Blog .